 The JHM ticket also allows access to the JHM children's museum, the Portuguese synagogue and the Hollandsche Schouwburg.

 Getting There: JHM is located very close to Waterlooplein, a short walk from the centre.
-Public transport options to Waterlooplein are trams 9 / 14 and the metro.
+By public transport take trams 9 or 14 to Mr. Visserplein or metro lines 51, 53 or 54 to Waterlooplein.

 If you are looking for a hotel (rates up to 80% off) near the Jewish Historical Museum and convenient for Jewish Amsterdam then please click here